-- 1. The town should consider the implications of an aging population and the impact it will have on the services and infrastructure that is in place. - 2.
+- 1. The town should consider the implications of an aging population and work to ensure services are in place for this population, including food distribution, transportation services, access to healthcare, and home improvements and affordability. - 2.
 The town should actively pursue "clean businesses" that are interested in purchasing property within the designated "Small Enterprise Area" (see Land Use section of this plan). - 3.
-The town should support efforts and encourage studies, plans or Brownfield redevelopment initiatives that will ensure or continue the re-use of the Chesapeake facility.
+The town should encourage local childcare providers to seek registration and licensing. - 4.
+Encourage investment in twenty-first century telecommunications infrastructure to service businesses and residencies throughout the town of Hancock.

 IV.
-Housing
+HOUSING